 Blasted Fortress is a physics-based destruction game.
 Think back to games like Crush the Castle, with RPG elements and a lot more depth, as well as plans to expand the game after release according to fan feedback.

-About time someone did something different with the genre, ya know?
+About time someone did something different with the genre, you know?
 Put down your mobile device, stop playing Angry Birds for a minute, and take a look at this.
-Not only is it more engaging, but there’s also RPG elements, multiplayer, quests, and… a level editor.
+Not only is it more engaging, but there are also RPG elements, multiplayer, quests, and… a level editor.
 On top of that, can you honestly say that you’ve never wanted to completely demolish a massive tower with mighty catapults?
 Exactly.
 Brick by brick, concrete slab by concrete slab, it’s just a matter of time before they all fail.
 Every last one of them.
 Alternatively, you could always conjure up some dark mojo and cast a spell or two.
 Unfair?
 Hardly – all’s fair in love and siege warfare!

 So riddle me this, dear reader: why is Blasted Fortress still struggling to get through Greenlight?
 It’s available from Desura, itch.io, and IndieGameStand for Windows, priced at $4.99, so it’s not like you’re voting on an unfinished project.
 As such, might I recommend visiting its Greenlight page and handing over a ‘yes’, if you like what you see?
 Remember, your vote matters!